QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     f(1, 0.2)

-While the above was convenient, there are other times when you want to simply fix a variable or refer to something already calculated
+While the above was convenient, there are other times when you want to simply fix a variable or refer to something already calculated.

 .. code-block:: julia